NeonGeckoCom/neon-hub-installer/docs/service-details.md

 If you'd like to disable default services, this is the place to do it.
 This is your Hub - use only what you want!

+## Configuration tool

+Neon Hub ships with a configuration tool that simplifies common tasks such as changing log levels, adding your own API keys for external services, and customizing other services.
+This tool is available at `https://neon-hub.local`.

+The default username/password is `neon:neon`.

 ## Speech-To-Text (STT)

 Also known as Automatic Speech Recognition (ASR), this is what enables the assistant to take your recorded voice and turn it into text that it can parse.